Delapouite/qwerty-delafayette/README.md

 This layout fills many `VoidSymbol` yet to be defined in the original implementation.
 They're mainly located on the AltGr layer.

-It also adds better support for the TypeMatrix 2030 keyboard in 106 keys.
+It also adds better support for the TypeMatrix 2030 keyboard in 106 keys mode.

 Finally, the Compose Key is enabled by default.